Bastille Day: Origin of the current celebration

 On 30 June 1878, a feast was officially arranged in Paris to honour the French Republic (the event was commemorated in a painting by Claude Monet).
 On 14 July 1879, there was another feast, with a semi-official aspect.
-The day's events included a reception in the Chamber of Deputies, organised and presided over by Léon Gambetta, a military review at Longchamp, and a Republican Feast in the Pré Catelan.
-All through France, Le Figaro wrote, "people feasted much to honour the storming of the Bastille".
+The day's events included a reception in the Chamber of Deputies, organised and presided over by Léon Gambetta (a military reviewer at Longchamp), and a Republican Feast in the Pré Catelan.
+All throughout France, Le Figaro wrote, "people feasted much to honour the storming of the Bastille".

 In 1880, the government of the Third Republic wanted to revive the 14 July festival.
 The campaign for the reinstatement of the festival was sponsored by the notable politician Léon Gambetta and scholar Henri Baudrillant.
 On 21 May 1880, Benjamin Raspail proposed a law, signed by sixty-four members of government, to have "the Republic adopt 14 July as the day of an annual national festival".
 There were many disputes over which date to be remembered as the national holiday, including 4 August (the commemoration of the end of the feudal system), 5 May (when the Estates-General first assembled), 27 July (the fall of Robespierre), and 21 January (the date of Louis XVI's execution).
-The government decided that the date of the holiday would be 14 July, but it was still somewhat problematic.
+The government decided that the date of the holiday would be 14 July, but that was still somewhat problematic.
 The events of 14 July 1789 were illegal under the previous government, which contradicted the Third Republic's need to establish legal legitimacy.
 French politicians also did not want the sole foundation of their national holiday to be rooted in a day of bloodshed and class-hatred as the day of storming the Bastille was.
-Instead, they based the establishment of the holiday as a dual celebration of the Fête de la Fédération, a festival celebrating the first anniversary of 14 July 1789, and the storming of the Bastille.
-The Assembly voted in favor of the proposal on 21 May and 8 June, and the law was approved on 27 and 29 June.
-The law was made official on 6 July 1880.
+Instead, they based the establishment of the holiday as both the celebration of the Fête de la Fédération, a festival celebrating the anniversary of the Republic of France on 14 July 1789, and the storming of the Bastille.
+The Assembly voted in favor of the proposal on 21 May, and 8 June.
+The law was approved on 27 and 29 June.
+The celebration was made official on 6 July 1880.

 In the debate leading up to the adoption of the holiday, Senator Henri Martin, who wrote the National Day law, addressed the chamber on 29 June 1880: